 SISTER recognise the ongoing injustices, health and wealth disparities between indigenous and non-indigenous people.
 As citizens and a small business we benefit from the colonial history of Australia by operating on stolen land.
 Below are some initiatives we have taken to symbolically and financially give back what is owed to the ATSI community.

-Two years running now we have donated all our profits and wages on Invasion/Survival Day (Jan 26th ‘Australia Day’) to Elizabeth Morgan House.
+Each year, we donate all our profits and wages on Invasion/Survival Day (Jan 26th ‘Australia Day’) to Elizabeth Morgan House.
 EMH are an organisation based locally in Fitzroy who provide culturally sensitive support for ATSI women and children who experience family violence.

 ‘Family violence is not part of Aboriginal culture.
 However, the disadvantage, dispossession and attempted destruction of Aboriginal cultures since colonisation have meant that family violence has proliferated in Aboriginal communities.’ -Domestic Violence Resource Centre Victoria.